Superabelian logics: Abelian logic and its expansions

-To prove \rul{pre}, use a chain of simple inequalities with the only non-trivial one being an instance of \rul{lin}:

-The rest of the proof is easy (recall that lattice reducts of Abelian $\ell$-groups are distributive, see~\cite{Fuchs:PartiallyOrdered}). \end{proof}

-We are interested in completeness theorems, for \Ab\ and for superabelian logics, with respect to various (classes of) algebras, instead of the whole equivalent algebraic semantics.
+We are interested, for a given superabelian logic $\logic{L}$, in completeness theorems with respect to various (classes of) $\logic{L}$-algebras, instead of the whole equivalent algebraic semantics.
 For reasons apparent later, we distinguish two kinds of completeness theorems.

 \begin{defn} A superabelian logic $\logic{L}$ enjoys the {\em (Finite) Strong $\K$-Completeness} with respect to a class $\K$ of $\logic{L}$-algebras, $\mathrm{(F)}$\SKC\ for short, if for every (finite) set $\Gamma\cup\{\f\}$ of formulas,